Thank you for reading our post, please rate this article at the end.

 - Clean, gut, and fillet the ladyfish.
 Don’t forget to remove the scales.

 - Scrape the meat off the bones and skin with a spoon.
-Do put the effort in to remove as many bones as you can.
+Do put the effort into removing as many bones as you can.

 - Place the meat into a bowl.

 - Mix the mayonnaise, egg, and lime juice.
-Finely chop the celery stalks and add it to the mixture.
-Then, add fresh parsley as well.
+Finely chop the celery stalks and add them to the mixture.
+Then, add fresh parsley.

 - Add salt and pepper to your taste.

-- Put the flaked fish into the mixture and blend everything together.
+- Put the flaked fish into the mixture and blend everything.

 - Place the mixture into the refrigerator and let it chill for about 30 minutes.